DDDorene/Project-2/README.md

 # Project-2
 Names and UNIs: Yuhan Liu yl4347 , Donglin Guan 3128

-#The database can be accessed through UNI of dg3128.
+# The database can be accessed through UNI of dg3128.

-#1
+# 1 Adding array attributes
 The first modification is adding arrays.
 In the new table credit_due, due_balances store the information that we are due in 1 year, 2years and 3 years respectively.

 ```sh